sinzii/drafts/dedot_announcement.md

 ## We need your feedback and supports
 - We can't build this alone without the community feedback and supports.
 We are deeply appreciated if you could give `dedot` a try and let us know how you like or not like it.
-- Aside from the initial funding from W3F Grants Program, we've been self funded `dedot` to working on some of the very important integrations like the new JSON-RPC specs or Typed Contracts APIs.
+- Aside from the initial funding from W3F Grants Program, we've been self-funded `dedot` to working on some of the very important integrations like the new JSON-RPC specs or Typed Contracts APIs.
 We're now seeking for community feedback and asking for funding from the treasury to continue the development of `dedot` to bring the dapps development DX of Polkadot ecosystem to another level.
 We hope to have your all supports.
 Thank you!
 - Please let us know if you have any feedback by respond to this thread or post a discussion, raise an issue in the [dedot](https://github.com/dedotdev/dedot) repository
-- Direct contact with the lead developer of `dedot`:
+- We'd love to connect everyone as well
   - Twitter / X: @realsinzii
   - Telegram: @realsinzii
   - Discord: @sinzii